HITECHCRIME/HC_SG223_Circles/README.md

-all the circles aren't paying off - ya ya saying what you want through prayers won't bring it back casting spell for a price it's naught for a reason gotta pay it off with your soul ya ya
+all the circles aren't paying off - ya ya saying what you want through prayers won't bring it back casting spell(s) for a price it's naught for a reason (is a naught for a reason) gotta pay it off with your soul ya ya

 ```